OracularIS/smartrf/docs/Additional_information.md

        ondblclick="this.style.height='200px'; this.style.cursor='zoom-in';">
   </div>

-  - Click on the save button to proceed
+  - Click on the Save button to proceed
 ###
 - **Field Information**
   - The Field Information Menu lets you manage data for individual fields within a form.